Types of federal assistance

 How much dollar assistance is available?

-The U.S. Congress annually sets a cap for the maximum grant assistance available to individuals and households under IHP for all assistance categories.
-The cap is currently $31,400, and it changes every Oct.
-1. Grant awards usually average far less than the maximum allowed by law, though applicants may apply for a low interest loans through the Small Business Administration to supplement grant assistance.
+The U.S. Congress annually sets a cap for the maximum grant assistance available to individuals and households.
+The cap changes every Oct.
+1. Grant awards usually average far less than the maximum allowed by law, though applicants may apply for a low-interest loan through the Small Business Administration to supplement grant assistance.

 If the Individuals and Households Program is available in your area, then Small Business Administration loans are also available.